wdehoog/hutspot-ubports/docs/play-on-phone.md

 The easiest way to set it up is creating a config file as described in the [README from spotifyd](https://github.com/Spotifyd/spotifyd).

-A problem is the audio getting choppy due to the phone being suspended when the display goes dark.
-Currently this is solved using a DBus call to `powerd` (requestSysState) by Hutspot when it is playing a track.
-If Hutspot crashes or quits it might not have notified `powerd` but powerd takes care of that (says [wiki](https://wiki.ubuntu.com/powerd).

 ### Config file
 Spotifyd expects it's config file in ~/.config/spotifyd/spotifyd.conf'.
 It can be overriden though (`--config-path`).